 Admission Policy: The Graduate Admission Committee will review all applicants for admission in terms of courses listed on the transcript(s) as well as grade point average.
 Applicants will be informed of any deficiencies when they receive the acceptance letter from the School of Graduate Studies and Research.
 Undergraduate courses in the major with a letter grade below a “C” will not be accepted as a prerequisite to graduate study and will be treated as a course deficiency.
 The graduate coordinator will advise the person of the procedures to fulfill the deficiencies.

-Because the program has a limit on the number of applicants that it can accept, first priority for admission will be granted to applicants with at least a grade point average of 3.50 out of 4.00 overall and in Speech-Pathology and Audiology, GRE scores of 145 on the verbal, 145 on the quantitative, and 3.5-4.0 on the writing, and strong letters of recommendation from at least two faculty members.
+Because the program has a limit on the number of applicants that it can accept, first priority for admission will be granted to applicants with at least a grade point average of 3.50 out of 4.00 overall in Speech-Pathology and Audiology, GRE scores of at least 145 verbal, 145 quantitative, and 3-4.5 for analytical writing, and strong letters of recommendation from at least two faculty members.
 Second priority will be given to applicants with a grade point average between 3.0 and 3.5.

-All students planning to pursue Pennsylvania Teacher Certification will be required to complete the Praxis I test series prior to beginning the master’s program in the Fall semester.
+All students planning to pursue Pennsylvania Teacher Certification will be required to complete the PAPA test series prior to beginning the Master’s Program in the fall semester.

 Candidates for the Master of Science degree must meet the academic and practicum requirements for the Certificate for Clinical Competence in Speech-Language Pathology awarded by the American Speech-Language-Hearing Association.
 A minimum of 48-51 hours is required for the degree.